 Those interested in jobs with the government are required to possess at least a bachelor's degree; however, a master's degree or even a doctorate may be necessary for some positions.
 Political science graduates who work for the federal government can work as analysts, foreign service officers and international relations specialists.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of political scientists is expected to decrease by 2% between 2014 and 2024.
-As of May 2015, the average annual salary of a political scientist was $99,730.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of political scientists is expected to increase by 5% between 2018 and 2028.
+As of May 2018, the average annual salary of a political scientist was $115,300.

 Management analysts, also known as management consultants, improve an organization's or company's efficiency, structure and overall profitability.
 These improvements are made by examining company data, observing workers and learning the organization's logistics.
 Management analysts use this information to improve efficiency, trim budgets and increase productivity.